iCliniq Logo

 Hello doctor,

 I get palpitations, and I become nauseous when I go for walks.
-I went for a trip around three months back and got dehydrated.
+I went on a trip around three months back and got dehydrated.
 I became fine a few weeks back but started feeling weird due to the heat.
 I was puking a lot last week.
 I must also highlight that I did not sleep for two nights for the last two weeks.
 I have been sleeping on time for three days.
 My blood pressure is 130/90 mm of Hg.
 I was recently diagnosed with borderline left ventricular hypertrophy.
 I also have some pinching sensation on the sides of my head, especially when working on the computer.
 I was asked to do a fundus eye checkup and underwent a two-dimensional echocardiogram scan.
+Please help.

 Hello,